Helping Local Familes

 Home Visits

 Available for regular patients who are unable to attend the clinic due to their medical condition.
 Doctors also visit nursing homes, hostels and hospitals.
 Please ring as early as possible to organise a home visit.
 Home visits are only available during hours and to homes within a 5km radius from the clinic.
-Other Home visits may be considered at the Doctor’s discretion.
+Home visits may be considered at the Doctor’s discretion.

 Ausland Interpreter